Mq930/JAVA-Lab/README.md

 # Welcome to my Journey in learning Java
-These are all the programs we will learn in the JAVA Lab in College Java_Lab
+These are all the programs that I've learned during my college years.
+Java_Lab